-The perennial beefsteak tomato 'San Marzano' is a late, robust, old and traditional small-growing stake tomato variety.
-The taste is legendary, fruity and aromatic and is ideal for making tomato paste.
-Ideal for pre-cultivation, pot culture possible, sowing in spring, good for mixed culture, harvesting the fruit.
+The perennial beefsteak tomato 'San Marzano' is a late, robust, heirloom, and traditional small-growing stake tomato variety.
+Its flavor is legendary for its fruity, aromatic character and is ideal for making tomato paste.
+Ideal for pre-cultivation, pot culture possible, sowing in spring, good for mixed culture, harvesting the fruits.

 Description

-The beefsteak tomato 'San Marzano' is a perennial, old and traditional tomato variety from Campania in Italy.
-This particularly tasty late stake tomato variety is ideal for soups, sauces and for making tomato paste.
-The elongated oval red fruits have a low water content and firm flesh.
-The taste is legendary, fruity and aromatic.
-The disease-tolerant tomato variety is particularly characterized by its extremely robust growth and harvest yield.
-The San Marzano is a variety that was finally removed from the official variety catalog in 1991, replaced by more resistant and easier-to-care-for varieties.
-Thanks to an initiative by the Campania region, the gourmet variety was preserved in home gardens and can now be distributed further by Benjis seeds.
+The beefsteak tomato 'San Marzano' is a perennial, heirloom, and traditional tomato variety from Campania, Italy.
+This particularly tasty, late-season stake tomato variety is ideal for soups, sauces, and tomato paste.
+The elongated, oval, red fruits have a low water content and firm flesh.
+The flavor is legendary for its fruity, aromatic quality.
+This disease-tolerant tomato variety is characterized by its extremely robust growth and high yield.

 General information